k0pernicus/FrameTech/README.md

 ## About externs

 This repository includes extern repositories / dependencies, like `imgui`.
 Do not forget to run a `git submodule update` after cloning the _FrameTech_ repository.
+Thanks to Omar Cornut & the ImGui team for providing a such great tool for free, to the developers.

 ## TODO

-1. DONE: Get the monitor via GLFW, and set the refresh rate based on the monitor device output,
-2. Improve the shaders bindings,
+1. Improve the shaders bindings,
-3. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
+2. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
-4. Make a proper FPS count + display it on screen,
-5. Make the configuration external to the build (like FPS limit),
+3. Make the configuration external to the build (like FPS limit),
-6. Multi-platforms.
+4. Multi-platforms.